Translation Research in Corpora, Keystroke Logging and Eye TrackingCopyright: Julia Vaeßen

 Arndt Heilmann, and Tatiana Serbina.
 Translation of Grammatical Metaphor.
 Evidence from Keystroke-Logging and Eyetracking,Talk at 8th EST-Congress, 15-17 September 2016, Aarhus, Denmark.

-.
-Processing the Process: Using Corpus Techniques for Translation Process Data, Invited talk at TRA&CO, 27-29 April 2016, Germersheim, Germany.
+Stella Neumann: Processing the Process.
+Using Corpus Techniques for Translation Process Data, Invited talk at TRA&CO, 27-29 April 2016, Germersheim, Germany.

 Heilmann, Arndt.
 Cognitive Processing of Grammatical Metaphor.
 Talk at the Linguistischer Arbeitskreis (RWTH), 28 September 2015, Aachen, Germany.

-Niemietz, Paula, Arndt Heilmann, Tatiana Serbina and Stella Neumann.
+Niemietz, Paula, Arndt Heilmann, Tatiana Serbina und Stella Neumann.
 What role does grammatical complexity play in cognitive processing?
 A multivariate approach.
-Talk at 2nd International Conference on Eyetracking and Applied Linguistics (ICEAL), 21-22 September 2015, Warsaw, Poland.
+Talk at 2nd International Conference on Eyetracking and Applied Linguistics (ICEAL), 21-22 September 2015, Warschau, Polen.

 Neumann, Stella, and Gert De Sutter.
 Multilingual analysis of translation corpora.
 Issues in comparing linguistic features and tag sets.
 Invited talk at Department 4.6 Applied Linguistics, Translation and Interpreting, Saarland University, 21 September 2015.

 Heilmann, Arndt and Tatiana Serbina.
 Translation of grammatical metaphor.
 Talk at the colloquium Logogenesis: Chosen semantic features in text unfolding and choosing semantic features in text production.
-42nd International Systemic Functional Congress (ISFC), 27.-31.
-Juli 2015, Aachen, Germany.
+42nd International Systemic Functional Congress (ISFC), 27-31 July 2015, Aachen, Deutschland.

 Neumann, Stella. Übersetzungseigenschaften 2.0.
 Aspekte eines empirischen Übersetzungsmodells.
 Invited talk at Heidelberg University, 21 May 2015.

-Heilmann, Arndt and Tatiana Serbina.
-Grammatical Complexity and its Effect on Cognitive Processing in Translation.
-International Conference on Eyetracking and Applied Linguistics (ICEAL), 26-27 September 2014, Warsaw, Poland.
+Heilmann, Arndt und Tatiana Serbina.
+Grammatical complexity and its effect on cognitive processing in translation.
+Talk at International Conference on Eyetracking and Applied Linguistics (ICEAL), 26.-27.
+September 2014, Warschau, Polen.

 Neumann, Stella.
 Beyond Translation Properties.
 The Contribution of Corpus Studies to Empirical Translation Theory.
 Keynote lecture presented at the 4th Using Corpora in Contrastive and Translation Studies Conference (UCCTS), 24.-26.
 Juli 2014, Lancaster University, UK.

 Serbina, Tatiana.
 Sentence splitting in the translation pair English-German.
-Talk at the 4th Using Corpora in Contrastive and Translation Studies Conference (UCCTS), 24-26 July, 2014, Lancaster University, UK.
+Talk at the 4th Using Corpora in Contrastive and Translation Studies Conference (UCCTS), 24.-26.
+Juli 2014, Lancaster University, UK.

 Niemietz, Paula, Stella Neumann, and Jonas Freiwald.
 Theme and word order variation in English-German translations.
-Talk at the 25th European Systemic Functional Linguistics Conference, 10-12 July, 2014 Université Paris Diderot, France.
+Talk at the 25th European Systemic Functional Linguistics Conference, 10.-12.
+Juli 2014 Université Paris Diderot, Frankreich.